vbabic/frontend_freunde_accessibility_presentation/pages/index.md

 	- **It's not a topic to learn** it is a life-long journey - **Be open to learn**
 - Accessibility <> disability phenomena, is accessibility only for people with disabilities?
 - How is it event possible (case study), car insurance for the blind people.
+- WEB 1.0 - pre-internet era understanding of the internet ["what is the web"]({{video https://www.youtube.com/watch?v=95-yZ-31j9A}})
-- Physical breaching into digital, first representations of the web "what is the web" WEB 1.0, 2.0 and further what is the future of the web?
-Who are the people on the web? (video)
+- WEB 2.0 - the era of interactive web pages and AJAX
+- Who are the people on the web? (video)
 - Legal situation in the **World**, **Europe** and specifically _*Germany*_.
 - Problem with WEB 2.0
 	- Is it a button game (intro to semantic web problem)